yashwanth-adimulam/MyToDo/README.md

 ![image](https://github.com/user-attachments/assets/60c58ac6-b6bb-4af9-800a-35b99dce57aa)

 Please note that this is not a complete todo.
 It in its current version doesn't have any database connected such that the tasks can be carried on between session.

+Database connection for this app is currently in works and the repo will be updated in a short period of time with the feature.